-There's no driving in Zermatt.
-And while you can book an electric taxi, at 6:30 a.m., it's a gamble.
-The only way to catch the first mountain train — the one the workers take before dawn — is to hoof it.
+Zermatt runs on foot, rail, and tiny electric vehicles.
+But at 6:30 a.m., counting on an electric taxi is a gamble.
+The only reliable way to catch the first mountain train, the one the workers take before dawn, is to hoof it.

 That morning, we were already behind.